retrotechtive/dragon32_blitz/README.md

 Good luck!

 NB: I did not write this game - it was written by Damian Clancy - but reproduced it here for posterity as it was the first type-in game I ever entered as a kid on a computer :-)

+UPDATE:

+The Tandy CoCo .cas file for loading into a vanilla CoCo2 is now uploaded also!